Conservation laws in classical Poisson field theories: Final remarks

 \section{Final remarks}

-In this paper, we introduce conserved quantities via the action principle for Lie-algebraic noncommutative (NC) spaces, expressed through Poisson electrodynamics.
-We derive an energy-momentum tensor and its associated conserved quantities.
-We demonstrate that for free complex and real scalar fields, as well as spinorial ones, the adjoint representation of Poisson gauge transformations provides a correct description; in these cases, the energy-momentum tensor has its natural symmetry broken by the NC geometry.
-For the $\kappa$-Minkowski example, we explore a pure magnetic background field interacting with spinorial matter through the Poisson field, where NC effects give rise to a spin-orbit-like coupling and an energy shift in the first excited state.
+In this paper, we introduced the formalism of Lie-algebraic NC structures expressed through Poisson electrodynamics, highlighting recent developments of the model alongside major studies utilizing the canonical version of the theory.
+We derived conserved quantities for canonical Poisson electrodynamics and studied the effects of the canonical Poisson gauge field through a constant and uniform magnetic field coupled to classical field theories, such as scalar and fermionic fields.
+We demonstrate that for free complex and real scalar fields, as well as fermionic ones, the adjoint representation of Poisson gauge transformations provides a correct description.
+For Lie-algebraic structures, the natural translational symmetry is broken by the NC geometry.
+Hence, we could not obtain conservation laws through usual spacetime translations, although a recent work points in the direction of deformed transformations that make this possible \cite{Kurkov2027}.
+For $\kappa$-Minkowski Poisson structures, we explored a pure magnetic background field interacting with spinorial matter through the Poisson field, where NC effects give rise to an orbital Zeeman coupling and an energy shift in the first excited state.

 The future outlook involves using this new prescription to introduce charged matter fields through Poisson field interaction \cite{AS24}.
-Furthermore, we aim to explore new approaches to introducing not only covariant objects but also invariant field strengths, as well as investigating Chern-Simons interactions \cite{Kup27,Cosmo}.
+Furthermore, we aim to explore new approaches to introducing not only covariant objects but also invariant field strengths \cite{Cosmo,Cosmo2}.
 We intend to explore these possibilities for scalar and spinorial fields to construct the building blocks for the quantization of the theory.
-As a first step, we aim to construct the NC Lorentz group for the theory, which will enable the use of the Belifante-Rosenfeld procedure to construct a gauge invariant energy-momentum tensor \cite{Kurkov2026}.
-Another possibility is to use the conserved current prescription \cite{KKV2} to find not only the covariantly conserved current \cite{AN25}, but to determine whether the Poisson field creates emergent gravitational phenomena \cite{Rivelles03,szabo2006} that depend on the $\kappa$-parameter \cite{kappageodesic}.
-Finally, we hope to investigate the problem perturbatively using strong homotopy algebras \cite{Kupriyanov:2022}.
+As a first step, we aim to work within the new formalism introduced recently \cite{Kurkov2027}, utilizing the Belinfante-Rosenfeld procedure to construct a symmetric gauge-invariant energy-momentum tensor \cite{Kurkov2026}.
+Another possibility is to use the conserved current prescription \cite{KKV2} to find not only the covariantly conserved current \cite{AN25}, but also to determine whether the Poisson field creates emergent gravitational phenomena \cite{Rivelles03,szabo2006} that depend on the $\kappa$-parameter \cite{kappageodesic}.
+Another perspective is to explore the confinement property obtained for the SU(2) model \cite{Kup2024} and its relation to classical Yang-Mills theories \cite{Schwartz} to establish a toy model for strong interactions in other noncommutative spacetimes \cite{AbreuNeves}.
+Finally, we hope to investigate the Poisson-Chern-Simons interaction \cite{Cosmo2,Sharapov}, especially within a higher-dimensional framework using the Galilean covariance formalism \cite{CFJ2}.